omofoxx/omofoxx/README.md

 C+H, W2i / Iwcare.
 (May not respond if I'm not around at the time.)

 My discord is omofox.
 However please whisper/talk to me ingame before adding me on there.
+I do not typically text first nor am I the best at keeping a conversation up.

 Updating this later when I have the time!